-We invite proposals for open-access publications (in English or Greek) of high quality and interest to our membership and broader communities, from researchers, activists, and writers whose work converges with one or more of the Centre’s six Research Areas.
+We invite proposals for open access original publications (in English or Greek) of high quality and interest to our communities, from researchers, activists, and writers whose work converges with one of FAC’s six Research Areas.

 We envision a series of works on feminist praxis, understood through an intersectional perspective, about issues and from voices that are underrepresented and marginalised in scholarly and trade publishing.
-Publications in this series, to be launched with an open call in autumn 2020, will be open-access e-books published under a creative commons license (CC BY-NC-ND).
+A second series on feminist concepts (in Greek) is also in the works.

 Proposals should include the following information:

-- Author’s names, pronouns, contact information, and brief biographical note (max 100 words.
-In the case of an edited volume, please include contributors’ names and biographical notes in addition to those of the editors)
+- Author’s names, pronouns, contact information, and brief biographical note (100 words).
+In the case of an edited volume, please include contributors’ names and biographical notes in addition to those of the editors (each 100 words).

 - Title of work (or tentative title)

 - Brief non-technical summary (100 words): a summary that can be understood by someone who doesn’t know anything about the issue